dmbarbour/wikilon/docs/AboutABC.md

 For debugging purposes, annotations tend to cause a program to fail fast, e.g. `{&nat}` provides a runtime type assertion that our argument is a natural number, or `{&error}` enables runtimes and developers both to record errors in the output.
 In some cases, these can be leveraged by static type analysis.

-### Structural Scopes

-ABC provides a simple mechanism for controlling scope of a computation.
-Assume we have Function that takes two inputs and produces three outputs.
-A structurally scoped application can be represented as:

-        [A][B][Function]bb{&tuple3}i

-What we're doing here is binding two arguments to the function, asserting that there are three outputs, then inlining those outputs into our main code.
-Dynamically, the `{&tuple3}` annotation requires a simple bit of reflection and otherwise we'll turn our result into an error value.

-        [[A][B][C]]{&tuple3}    =>  [[A][B][C]]

-Like `{&nat}` and `{&lit}`, the `{&tuple3}` annotation is also a simple constraint that can contribute to static type analysis and may be eliminated from code if we can statically prove the behavior.

-### Value Sealing

-Seals come in pairs with a user-defined symbol - `{:foo}` and `{.foo}`.
-Seals are defined by simple rewrite semantics: `{:foo}{.foo}` will reduce to the empty program.
-In most cases, seals should be used as symbolic wrappers for individual values, e.g. using `[{:foo}]b`.
-However, it is possible to seal arbitrary sequences of values.
-Seals serve useful roles as lightweight dynamic type declarations and useful rendering hints for structured data.

 ### Runtime Error Reporting